edfungus/crouton-prototype/README.md

                 "units": String,
                 "description": String,
                 "min": Integer,
-                "max": Integer
+                "max": Integer,
+                "ui-type": String
             }
         },
     }
 }
 ```

-`*name` is the name of the crouton and also the name used in the address
+`*name` is the name of the crouton and also the name used in the address (must be unique)

 `*description` is the description of the crouton shown in Crouton UI